... so many times that it would be a truly insane endeavor to list all of my failures here. So instead, here is a list about failure.

 I once got so bored of auditioning for commercials that I forced myself to do something utterly terrifying and inappropriate for the scene during each audition so that at least it would be a different experience for me.

-This risk and the failures and successes that it produced taught me a lot about taking risks.
+This risk and the failures and successes that it produced taught me a lot about taking risks and I started really enjoying taking risks and feeling extremely uneasy when I was playing it safe.

-My point is this: if you're failing, you're living and if you're failing, you're not alone.
+My point is this: if you're failing, you're living and if you're failing, you're absolutely not alone.